 This post is part of ForceCast.Net's editorial series, where our listeners weigh in on Star Wars topics in-universe and in the real world.

-saga: ?Faster and more intense.?
+The Clone Wars animated series has consistently capitalized on George Lucas’ famous and oft-quoted maxim concerning the overall direction of the Star Wars saga: “Faster and more intense.”
 Almost every week, fans are treated to furious lightsaber duels, fighters spinning and wheeling against the vast backdrop of space, and enormous battles that erupt across countless alien worlds.

 Not to mention more star-streaking jumps to lightspeed than even the films themselves offered.

-, the ?faster and more intense? mantra is cleverly subverted by the character of Tera Sinube, an elderly Jedi Master who is pulled back into active duty by a young Padawan in need of his assistance.
-His particular brand of expertise not only helps reunite her with her missing lightsaber, but single-handedly calls into question the tacit assumption that ?faster and more intense? is the only way to live life in that galaxy far, far away.
+Yet in the Season Two episode Lightsaber Lost, the “faster and more intense” mantra is cleverly subverted by the character of Tera Sinube, an elderly Jedi Master who is pulled back into active duty by a young Padawan in need of his assistance.
+His particular brand of expertise not only helps reunite her with her missing lightsaber, but single-handedly calls into question the tacit assumption that “faster and more intense” is the only way to live life in that galaxy far, far away.

 While boasting its fair share of breathless chases and epic stunts, Lightsaber Lost also offers a quiet philosophy at its core, and the Tera Sinube character is its beating heart.
 Doing what Star Wars does best, this story is served well by stunning visuals and the best computer animation available, but it carries with it timely and timeless themes celebrating not simply patience, but the surprising virtues of moving slowly.

 Not long after the episode begins, Padawan Ahsoka Tano abruptly realizes her lightsaber has been stolen by one of the many thugs populating the Coruscant underworld.
 Though growing increasingly skilled in the ways of the Force, the Jedi learner is also proud and impetuous, and she decides not to confide to her master that her saber was stolen during their mission.

-After all, she’s the latest in a long line of Padawans receiving the “this weapon is your life? speech.
+After all, she’s the latest in a long line of Padawans receiving the “this weapon is your life” speech.

 Of course, the lightsaber itself has always been more than simply a weapon.
-Since the beginning of the saga, it has been the symbol of ?a more civilized age,? the thing that immediately sets the Jedi apart.
+Since the beginning of the saga, it has been the symbol of “a more civilized age,” the thing that immediately sets the Jedi apart.
 George Lucas has used the saber to echo back to the stories of the knights of the Round Table and the samurai, evoking times in our own fabled past when honor was paramount.
 The glowing blades also conjure up the flaming swords of Biblical and Buddhist lore, whether it be the ones angels used to guard the way into the Garden of Eden, or the one the bodhisattva Manjushri used to cut away ignorance and delusion.

 Perhaps it is not too much to say that the lightsaber is the humming soul of the Jedi who meticulously crafts and constructs it, and maybe that’s what our little Togruta Padawan really lost.

 With nowhere else to turn, the bereft Ahsoka marches into the vast Archives in the Jedi Temple.
 It is there that Jocasta Nu, the galactic archetype for knowledgeable librarians everywhere, guides her to a new mentor.
 As a retired Jedi sleuth, Tera Sinube is an alleged expert in the Coruscant underworld, and Jocasta assures Ahsoka that he will be most helpful on her quest.
 For her part, Ahsoka is considerably less sure about this, especially when they finally discover the Cosian Master nestled away at a computer console, having clearly dozed off in the middle of his research.